 Being in debt causes us to become paralyzed with uncertainty and that leads to inaction.
-I want to talk about why if you wait too long to take actin it can be a very expensive mistake.
+I want to talk about why if you wait too long to take action it can be a very expensive mistake.

 And while I did previously write Get Out of Debt Fast, But Don’t Run, you should not just stand still as well.

 When people find themselves building debt it is either caused by a reduction in income or an increase in expenses.
 The same basic factors apply to what I’m about to share with you but my example below is just about a loss of income.

 My theory of dissaving is a fundamental reality when people run into trouble.